Tibetan Plateau, China

 Make this your holiday

 High Altitude: Travelling in Tibet is an adventure involving high altitude and can be strenuous.
-While most visitors have only minor effects from altitude, we strongly advise the guests to consult their doctors particularly those that have known heart, lungs or blood diseases.
-Mild headaches, slight fever, loss of appetite, insomnia, and stomach disorders can take place in the process of acclimating.
-Please consult your doctor in taking diamox as a preventive drug for altitude sickness.
-Drinking lots of water, high carbohydrate diet, eating lots of garlic, taking more rest than usual and deep breathing does help in acclimatising.
+While most visitors have only minor effects from altitude, we strongly advise the guests to consult their doctor for advice before travel.
+Mild headaches, loss of appetite, insomnia, and stomach disorders can take place in the process of acclimating.
 We strongly advise that you read more on altitude sickness.